Schema Compare for Oracle 6

 Problem

 Golden Gate is a database replication technology supplied by Oracle.
-When installed, it adds some special tables to customer databases and adds some special columns to customer tables.
+When installed, it adds some special tables to your database and adds some special columns to your tables.

 The Oracle comparison engine automatically excludes the Golden Gate columns from all database comparisons but it does not automatically exclude Golden Gate tables.
 It is very unlikely that you would want to include Golden Gate tables in a database comparison.